-That’s in the wake of a relatively liberal interpretation of the Illinois Biometric Information Privacy Act (BIPA), which regulates how employers must handle biometric data, received a relatively liberal interpretation from the Illinois Supreme Court, which means that state-level lawsuits have wider latitude than federal ones—but even suits dismissed at the federal level can sometimes be refiled in state court.
+That’s in the wake of a relatively liberal interpretation of the Illinois Biometric Information Privacy Act (BIPA), which regulates the handling of biometric data, from the Illinois Supreme Court.
+The result of the ruling is that state-level lawsuits have greater latitude than those filed in federal court—but even suits dismissed at the federal level can sometimes be refiled in state court.
 The law remains in flux when it comes to what, exactly, constitutes biometric data.
 Photographs are not considered biometric identifiers, for example, but a software application that collects facial scans could be—and even federal courts have allowed for relatively broad interpretations on this front, mindful of the galloping pace of technological advances.

-With all this in mind, employers would be well advised to have a number of policies and procedures in place to ensure that they’re staying in BIPA compliance:
+With all this in mind, employers would be well advised to have a number of policies and procedures in place to ensure compliance with BIPA:

-- Protect employee data in a systematic fashion, making sure you understand how and when biometric data is collected, stored, utilized and destroyed.
+- Systematically protect employee data, ensuring you know how and when biometric data is collected, stored, utilized and destroyed.
 The BIPA language talks about a “reasonable standard of care” and “in a manner that is the same as or more protective than” other confidential or sensitive information.
 To parse what this means, exactly, and whether they’re currently in compliance, employers will need help from both an attorney and an IT professional.

 - Make sure employees understand what biometric data is being collected and why, how it’s being used and where it’s being stored; this should be detailed in your employee handbook or an equivalent document.

-- Put a policy in place that establishes how long biometric data is kept, when it’s destroyed, and when its purpose has been achieved, keeping in mind that BIPA requires data to be junked within three years of an employee’s last contact with an employer.
+- Establish policies on how long you will keep biometric data, when you will destroy it, and when you will feel its purpose has been achieved, keeping in mind that BIPA requires data to be junked within three years of an employee’s last contact with an employer.

 - Obtain written consent from your employee for the collection, storage and use of their data.
 It’s best to do this at the outset, as a condition of employment.